arnaud-ma/Pytranscript/README.md

 - `-m, --model` - Path to the Vosk model directory.
 Always required.
 - `-o, --output` - Output file where the text will be saved.
 Default: input file name with `.txt` extension.
+- `-f, --format` - Format of the transcript.
+Must be one of 'csv', 'json', 'srt', 'txt', 'vtt' or 'all'.
+Default: input file extension.
 - `-li, --lang_input` - Language of the input / the model.
 Default: auto.
 - `-lo --lang_input` - Language to translate the text to.
 Default: no translation.
 - `-s, --start` - Start time of the audio to transcribe in seconds.